 - 1 vanilla bean, split in half lengthwise

-- 3 egg yolks
+- 3 egg yolks, room temperature

 - 1/4 teaspoon vanilla extract